dhirajsuvarna/pointnet.pytorch/dataset_utils/readme.md

-# Information about the Dataeset Utility Folder
+# Information about the Dataset Utility Folder

 ## Expected Folder Structure in Dataset